 Deccan Education Society have launched a “Chinni Kum” awareness week to promote an awareness regarding Chinese Products proliferation in Indian Markets amongst youngsters.
 Total 11 faculties and 45 students participated in the same.

 As a part of that programme, MCA students made a documentary, “Made in India”.
-Indians have the capabilities and the expertise to make world class products and services and the film motivated the youths to buy and promote “Made in India “products.
+Indians have the capabilities and the expertise to make world class products and services and the film motivated the youths to buy and promote “Made in India “products harry potter and secret room Korean subtitles.
 An engaging and creative film was made on this theme by MCA students, Pushpak Bhoir, Ameya PrabhuAjgaokar, Akshay Parab and Jeetendra Vadhwana under the guidance of Prof. Apeksha Khopkar.
 This film was screened in various colleges across Mumbai and was well received.
 It is also uploaded on YouTube and NMITD FB.

 Many Debates and Elocution competition were held.
 NMITD, had arranged a group discussion for the students of MMS and MCA.
 There were 9 MCA/MMS students who participated in the discussion, which went on for around 15 minutes.
 The group discussion had a comprehensive approach about India and China.
 The major points of discussion included the development history of both the countries, Economy, Budget, Laws, Inflation etc. The students emphasized our Honorary Prime Minister, Shri NarendraModi’s vision of India having an influential role in the global affairs of the near future.
 Inspite of both the countries being large democracies, India provides lucrative opportunities and growth environment across 25 sectors.
 Finally the students concluded that India will definitely be a power to reckon with by 2025 especially true with India being a major hub in I.T and Media.
 Thus India can surely be seen as an emerging superpower by vision 2020.